-They say trauma makes you funnier, so if that's the case I better have you all peeing your pants laughing at the end of every conversation.
+They say trauma makes you funnier, so if that's the case I better have you all peeing your pants laughing at the end of every post.

-My friends and I kind of have created our own version of 'trauma dumping', but instead of talking about our trauma without the other's consent we just try to dump on each other's trauma but one upping each other.
-So for example, my one friend (we'll call her M) started the game at age 11 when her parents got divorced, then my other friend (let's call her T) decided to one up M by having a stroke at 19, but now I'm in the lead because my mom died.
+My friends and I have created our own version of 'trauma dumping', but instead of talking about our trauma without the other's consent we dump on each other's trauma but one upping each other.
+For example, my one friend (we'll call her M) started the game at age 11 when her parents got divorced, then my other friend (let's call her T) decided to one up M by having a stroke at 19, but now I'm in the lead because my mom died.

 Honestly when the three of us get together and joke about this stuff we do get a variety of strange looks.
-I'm convinced that people who look at you like you're crazy when making jokes about your trauma haven't gotten the chance to feel the full extent of the Universe shitting on you.
+I'm convinced that people who look at you like you're crazy when making jokes about your trauma haven't gotten the chance to feel the full extent of the pain the Universe can bestow upon us humans.

 So how did I become the funniest person I know?

 Step number one is having someone close to you die -- that'll usually do the trick.

 Step two is accepting that if you're not joking you're crying.

 There's no point in feeling miserable all the time after something bad happens.
 Seriously, the day my mom died I couldn't deal with the pain, so the way I told my friends that my mom had passed away was a text saying "~my mom died~".
 Granted, no one knew how to respond to that, but making it lighter made me feel better in the moment.